What is the corpus luteum?

 - thyroid disorders, including underactive thyroid, overactive thyroid, iodine deficiency, and Hashimoto’s disease

 - extreme stress

 Corpus luteum defect can also occur for unknown reasons.
 When this happens, you might be given a diagnosis of unexplained infertility.

-Many of the conditions which cause corpus luteum defect also cause infertility or miscarriage.
+Many of the conditions that lead to corpus luteum defects also cause infertility or miscarriage.

 Symptoms of corpus luteum defect